Relief Research Chair in Mental Health, Self-Management and Work Nurturing a healthy work environment

 Aware of mental health needs and our role in the community, we have invested 1 million dollars over 5 years.

 This massive investment in research shows our commitment to finding effective data-driven solutions.
-Through the Chair, we engage in research, networking and knowledge-sharing activities aimed at developing practical interventions to promote self-management and mental health, benefiting workers, their families and the organizations involved.
+Through the Chair, we engage in research, networking and knowledge-sharing activities aimed at developing practical solutions to promote self-management and mental health, for the benefit of workers, their families and their companies.

-The Mental Health Research Chair is the result of a unique collaboration between Université Laval, renowned for its academic excellence, Relief, a national mental health organization, and Beneva.
+The Mental Health Research Chair is the result of a unique collaboration between Université Laval, a renowned academic institution, and Beneva.

 Simon Coulombe, Ph.D., holds the Relief Research Chair and is an associate professor in the Department of Industrial Relations at Université Laval.
 With a doctorate in community psychology and a career devoted to the study of well-being and mental health, he contributes invaluable expertise and brings immense credibility to this partnership.